Why It Works

 Turon are delightful any way you serve them, whether you choose to give them the crackly caramel coating or not.
 Eat them all by themselves, dunked into caramel or chocolate sauce, or with a scoop of your favorite ice cream.

-- Twelve 8-inch square spring roll (lumpia) wrappers (see note)
+Twelve 8-inch square spring roll (lumpia) wrappers (see notes)

-- 6 ripe Saba bananas, peeled and halved lengthwise (see note)
+6 ripe Saba bananas, peeled and halved lengthwise (see notes)

 Fill a medium shallow bowl with the brown sugar and a small bowl with water.
 On a work surface, position one spring roll wrapper so it resembles a diamond with a point facing you.